Temple Bar Trust online talk series

 Latvia Day, London Design Biennale 2018 – Latvian Investment and Development Agency

-On 18 Sept 2018 Lucy took part as a speaker in Latvia Day, staged as part of the Latvian participation in the London Design Biennale (Somerset House), at the Courtauld Institute of Art, Strand, London WC2R 0RN.
+On 18 Sept 2018 Lucy took part as a speaker in Latvia Day, staged as part of the Latvian participation in the London Design Biennale at Somerset House, in the Courtauld Institute of Art, Strand, London.
 Recognised experts in the fields of creative industries, design and social anthropology from Latvia and the UK were invited to exchange opinions in a public discussion on socially responsible and sustainable design, the Latvian ecosystem and social involvement, bringing together the experience of different cultures.

 Opening speeches at the event were delivered by Sumantro Ghose, Director of London Design Biennale, Dace Melbãrde, Minister of Culture of the Republic of Latvia and Andris Ozols, Director of Investment and Development Agency of Latvia.
 The participants in the Latvia Day discussion were Arthur Analts, designer of the installation Matter to Matter, Dr. Lucy Bullivant, curator, author of popular books about questions of urbanism and design, social anthropologist Dr. Viersturs Celmins (Riga Stradiņš University, Latvia), and Dr. Silvija Nora Kalnins, Acting Director of the Environmental Protection Department at the Ministry of Environmental Protection and Regional Development of the Republic of Latvia, initiator and director of the Nature Concerthall project.
 The conversation was moderated by Dr. Christopher Turner, Artistic Director of London Design Biennale, and Keeper of Design, Architecture and Digital at the Victoria & Albert Museum.